lubnik2005/joystick-dvip/README.md

 Once that is done, simply run `python ./controller.py`.
 You will also need to install `pygame`. `python -m pip install pygame`.

+# NOTES
+This this still missing support for dynamic speeds, and I haven't tested this yet.
+Probably breaks...

 This uses code from [VISCA-IP-Controller](https://github.com/misterhay/VISCA-IP-Controller).